 "With Rhino's awesome track record of bona fides I am thrilled that they will be shepherding the re-releases of so much of our catalog," added bandmate Jorma Kaukonen.
 "I can think of no better record company to handle this task."

-In 1972, Jefferson Airplane lineup took a break after releasing the band's seventh studio album, Long John Silver.
+In 1972, Jefferson Airplane lineup took a break after releasing the band’s seventh studio album, Long John Silver.
 With the Airplane on hiatus, Casady and Kaukonen focused on their side project Hot Tuna.
-Playing with a revolving cast of musicians, they recorded five albums over five years, including the group's 1972 studio debut, Burgers.
+Playing with a revolving cast of musicians, they recorded five albums over five years, including the group’s 1972 studio debut, Burgers.
 In 1973, Slick recorded Manhole, the first of her four solo albums.
-That same year, she and Kantner formed Jefferson Starship with fellow Airplane alumni Freiberg, Papa John Creach, and John Barbata, as well as guitarist Craig Chaquico.
+That same year, she and Kantner formed Jefferson Starship with fellow Airplane alumni Freiberg, Papa John Creach, and John Barbata, as well as guitarist Craig Chaquico and Pete Sears on bass and keyboards.
 Jefferson Airplane founding member Marty Balin also joined the band in 1975.
 Jefferson Starship released eight albums between 1974 and 1984.
-Each of them was certified gold or better and helped the band assemble a steady streak of classic hit singles such as "Count On Me,' "Jane," "Find Your Way Back, and "Miracles" from their 1975 double platinum #1 album Red Octopus.
+Each of them was certified gold or better and helped the band assemble a steady streak of classic hit singles such as “Count On Me,’ “Jane,” “Find Your Way Back, and “Miracles” from their 1975 double platinum #1 album Red Octopus.

-In 1985, the band shortened its name to Starship before Slick, Chaquico, Mickey Thomas, Pete Sears, and Donny Baldwin set off in a new musical direction.
+In 1985, the band shortened its name to Starship before Slick, Chaquico, Sears, Mickey Thomas, and Donny Baldwin set off in a new musical direction.
 Over the next five years, Starship would record three albums, including the band's 1985 debut, Knee Deep In The Hoopla.
 A massive hit, the album was certified platinum and features two iconic #1 singles "We Built This City" and "Sara."
 Starship's music continues to be embraced in the streaming age, with both "We Built This City" and "Nothing's Gonna Stop Us Now" surpassing the 100 million stream mark on Spotify, a rare feat for 30-year-old songs.